AudioRole: An Audio Dataset for Character Role-Playing in Large Language Models: Conclusion

 \section{Conclusion}

 We present AudioRole, a novel framework for audio-grounded character role-playing that bridges text-based persona simulation and vocal identity preservation.
-Our key contributions include: (1) a large-scale dataset AudioRole of 515+ hours from 13 TV series with 1M+ character-aligned audio-text pairs and a human-annotated AudioRole-Demo which contains 6 main characters' multi-turn dialogue data over 31h, (2) the ARP-Model model achieving better acoustic personalization than zero-shot or one-shot baselines, and (3) the ARP-Eval framework for multi-modal assessment.
-Experimental results demonstrate that our approach successfully combines character-specific speech patterns with appropriate semantic content.
-This work provides essential resources for developing authentic multi-modal AI personas to promote the development in this area.
+We release a large-scale dataset AudioRole of 515+ hours from 13 TV series with 1M+ character-aligned audio-text pairs and a human-checked AudioRole-Demo, which contains 6 main characters' multi-turn dialogue data over 31h.
+By both automated metrics from ARP-Eval and human listeners, the experimental results demonstrate that our ARP-Model successfully combines character-specific speech patterns with appropriate semantic content.

+This work provides essential resources for developing authentic multi-modal AI personas to promote the development in this area, and you can easily create your own favorite character's dataset just following our pipeline.